Kanomace/Kanomace.github.io/index.md

 <ul class="timeline">

-My current research is focused on addressing the real-world challenges encountered by **artificial intelligence**.
-I am particularly interested in the application of **machine learning** in Industrial **IoT** and smart **sensors**.
+My current research is focused on addressing the real-world challenges encountered by <strong>artificial intelligence</strong>.
+I am particularly interested in the application of <strong>machine learning</strong> in Industrial <strong>IoT</strong> and smart <strong>sensors</strong>.
 In the future, cutting-edge technologies in artificial intelligence and IoT will have a constructive impact on people's lives.
 I am eager to contribute my skills to this significant endeavor and enhance societal well-being.

 </ul>